schmittnieto/schmittnieto.github.io/_posts/2025-01-25-azure-local-lifecycle.md

 ## Conclusion

 Lifecycle Management in **Azure Local** is a multidimensional topic that involves updates, upgrades, repairs, and ongoing maintenance.
-By following the guidelines in this article—whether you're **adding new nodes**, **expanding storage**, **repairing extensions**, or **rotating secrets**, you can ensure that your environment remains secure, stable, and ready for future needs.
+By following the guidelines in this article, whether you're **adding new nodes**, **expanding storage**, **repairing extensions**, or **rotating secrets**, you can ensure that your environment remains secure, stable, and ready for future needs.

 Before carrying out **any** updates or upgrades, it’s crucial to stay informed about the latest release information and known issues for Azure Local 23H2.
 Microsoft regularly publishes: